 My verdict on The Ordinary’s Niacinamide 10% + Zinc 1%: 4.5 out of 5 stars.
 This is a product I like to recommend to my patients and friends.

 La Roche Posay’s Effaclar Duo

-La Roche Posay’s Effaclar Duo, a drug store find, is another product that prides itself as a pigmentation; blackheads and whiteheads remover with Niacinamide as one of its star ingredients.
+A drugstore find, La Roche Posay’s Effaclar Duo is another product that prides itself as a pigmentation; blackheads and whiteheads remover with Niacinamide as one of its star ingredients.
 Unfortunately, I could not find any information regarding the concentration of Niacinamide on the product labels, inner leaflets and website.
 Even the product salesperson at Watson’s did not have a clue.
 There is a clue however; and that is Niacinamide is not listed as one of the first five ingredients; and this gives us an idea for its star ingredient, Niacinamide, probably is not factored in a significant contribution to the product.